Best Practices for Panoramas

 Next comes metering for the panorama.
 It’s really important that each frame in your panorama is consistent.
 That means you will likely need to shoot in manual exposure mode, so that the exposure doesn’t change across the shots.
 Take your meter reading on one of the brightest frames.
 Remember it is easier to lighten shadows later in software than to try to bring back overexposed highlights.
 White balance also needs to be consistent.
 Don’t shoot in auto white-balance.
 Pick the white balance that is appropriate for your scene.
 Often you will be shooting outside, so use the daylight option.
 I also set the focus to manual so that the camera doesn’t accidentally change focus.
 Also, don’t photograph with the lens at its largest, or wide-open aperture.
 Stop the lens down to the middle of the range or better, something like ƒ11 or ƒ16.
 This will help to reduce distortion and peripheral fall-off.

 Finally, we are ready to take the sequence of photos for the panorama.
 Swing the camera to the far left, first photo position.
 Double-check everything.
 Watch the clouds, make sure the light isn’t going to suddenly change.
 Check the scene for anything that may change during the sequence like cars, people, etc. When everything is ready take a picture of your hand.
 Yes, that’s right, you read that correctly.
 Take a photo of your hand in front of the lens.
 Changes are during setting up you took a few test shots.
 This picture of your hand will signify that this is the beginning of the real sequence.
 Then take the first photo of the sequence.
-Next swing the camera right half a frame distance.
+Next, swing the camera right half a frame distance.
 What was on the far-right edge of the first photo should now be in the middle of the frame.
 Take the next shot.
-Repeat this until you have capture the entire sequence.
+Repeat this until you have captured the entire sequence.

 When you get back to your computer and you download everything, look for the picture of your hand.
 Use this as a marker to know where your sequence started.
 Select all the shots in the sequence and put them into a sub-folder.
 This is easy in ON1 Photo RAW, just select the photos, then right-click and select Create Subfolder.
 When the dialog comes up, give the sequence a name and make sure the Move selected items into subfolder option is selected.
 It’s not a bad idea to add some additional metadata to the photos to make it easy to search for panoramas in the future.
 This could be a keyword or color label.